 How to do it: Hike the Daintree Rainforest with the help of a local guide on our Great Barrier Reef holiday itinerary.

-See whales in Hervey Bay
+Whale watching in Hervey Bay

 Located around a 3.5-hour drive north of Brisbane, Hervey Bay is a popular coastal town known for its close proximity to Fraser Island, as well as being a popular sight for seeing humpback whales.
 In the winter months of June to August, humpback whales migrate from Antarctica to the warmer waters of Australia to breed before travelling back to the ice between September and November.